Last Updated: 06/05/12 4:54pm

 Alex McLeish is up on his feet as William Gallas is caught by Nathan Delfouneso for a free-kick on halfway.

-Ciaran Clark looks for the run of Nathan Delfouneso and still Harry Redknapp ha't made a change with both Jermain Defoe and Scott Parker close to coming on moments ago.
+Ciaran Clark looks for the run of Nathan Delfouneso and still Harry Redknapp hasn't made a change with both Jermain Defoe and Scott Parker close to coming on moments ago.

 N'Zogbia is hobbling off the field, but is quickly back on and he'll need to because McLeish has made all his changes.